-(a) Registered Enduring Annual NTS Exit (Flat) Capacity in respect of an NTS Exit Point; and/or
+(a) Registered Enduring Annual NTS Exit (Flat) Capacity in respect of an NTS Exit Point;

-(b) Registered Annual NTS Exit (Flat) Capacity in respect of an NTS Exit Point; (but not under the same System Capacity Assignment notification) to another User ("Assignee User") by a System Capacity Assignment.
+(b) Registered Annual NTS Exit (Flat) Capacity in respect of an NTS Exit Point;

+(c) Registered Quarterly NTS Entry Capacity in respect of an NTS Entry Point ; and/or

+(d) Registered Monthly NTS Entry Capacity in respect of an NTS Entry Point;

+to another User ("Assignee User") by a System Capacity Assignment in accordance with this paragraph 6.

-6.1.2 For the purposes of the Code a "System Capacity Assignment" is an assignment of System Capacity in accordance with paragraph 6.1.1.
+6.1.2 For the purposes of the Code a "System Capacity Assignment" is an assignment of System Capacity in accordance with this paragraph 6.

 6.1.3 An Assignor User may not make a System Capacity Assignment where:

-(a) Assigned System Capacity comprising:
+(a) System Capacity to be Assigned comprising:

-(i) Registered Enduring Annual NTS Exit (Flat) Capacity exceeds the remaining Registered Enduring Annual NTS Exit (Flat) Capacity; or
+(i) Enduring Annual NTS Exit (Flat) Capacity exceeds the current Registered Enduring Annual NTS Exit (Flat) Capacity;

-(ii) Registered Annual NTS Exit (Flat) Capacity exceeds the remaining Registered Annual NTS Exit (Flat) Capacity;
+(ii) Annual NTS Exit (Flat) Capacity exceeds the current Registered Annual NTS Exit (Flat) Capacity;

+(iii) Quarterly NTS Entry Capacity exceeds the current Registered Quarterly NTS Entry Capacity;

+(iv) Monthly NTS Entry Capacity exceeds the current Registered Monthly NTS Entry Capacity;

 on any Day in the Assignment Period at the Assignment System Point; and

+(b) System Capacity to be Assigned (which has been adjusted to take account of any deduction or additions of any prior System Capacity Assignment of the same class) comprising Enduring Annual NTS Exit (Flat) Capacity and Annual NTS Exit (Flat) Capacity exceeds its Available System Capacity comprising Enduring Annual NTS Exit (Flat) Capacity and/or Annual NTS Exit (Flat) Capacity on any Day in the Assignment Period at the relevant Assignment System Point;

-(b) Assigned System Capacity (which has been adjusted to take account of any deduction of any prior System Capacity Assignment of the same class) exceeds its Registered Net Capacity on any Day in the Assignment Period at the Assignment System Point.
+(c) System Capacity to be Assigned (which has been adjusted to take account of any deduction or additions of any prior System Capacity Assignment of the same class) comprising Quarterly NTS Entry Capacity and/or Monthly NTS Entry Capacity exceeds its Available System Capacity comprising Quarterly NTS Entry Capacity and/or Monthly NTS Entry Capacity on any Day in the Assignment Period at the relevant Assignment System Point.

 6.1.4 In respect of a System Capacity Assignment or proposed System Capacity Assignment:

-(a) the "Assigned System Capacity" is the amount of (i) Registered Enduring Annual NTS Exit (Flat) Capacity or (ii) Registered Annual NTS Exit (Flat) Capacity which is (or is to be), in each case, assigned from the Assignor User to the Assignee User;

-(b) the "Assignment Period" is the Day or Days commencing on the Day on which the System Capacity Assignment is to be effective and ending on the last Day on which the Assignor User is registered as holding the Assigned System Capacity;
+(a) the "Assignment Period" is the Day or Days commencing on the Day on which the System Capacity Assignment is to be effective and ending on the last Day on which the Assignor User is registered as holding the Assigned System Capacity;

-(c) the "Assignment System Point" means the NTS Exit Point at which the NTS Exit (Flat) Capacity is to be assigned;
+(b) the "Assignment System Point" means the NTS Exit Point or NTS Entry Point (as applicable) at which the Assigned System Capacity is to be assigned;

-(d) the “Registered Net Exit Capacity” is the amount of NTS Exit Flat Capacity determined by National Grid NTS in accordance with paragraph 6.1.5;
+(c) “class” means a class of Assigned System Capacity which is either Enduring Annual NTS Exit (Flat) Capacity, Annual NTS Exit (Flat) Capacity, Quarterly NTS Entry Capacity, Monthly NTS Entry Capacity

-(e) “remaining Registered Enduring Annual NTS Exit (Flat) Capacity” is the Registered Enduring Annual NTS Exit (Flat) Capacity remaining after taking account of any deductions of any prior System Capacity Assignment in respect of Registered Enduring Annual NTS Exit (Flat) Capacity;
+(d) “current Registered Enduring Annual NTS Exit (Flat) Capacity” is the Registered Enduring Annual NTS Exit (Flat) Capacity currently held after taking account of any deductions or additions of any prior System Capacity Assignment in respect of Registered Enduring Annual NTS Exit (Flat) Capacity;